Huawei Ascend P6 review

 At times the battery would be approaching empty by lunchtime.
 Ouch.
 Sure, we tweet a lot and read websites, but there's not much high-end gaming going on in a typical day - we're too busy writing phone reviews for that.

-This worries us, and if you need a phone that you'll lose all day long, then we fear that the Huawei P6 just won't be the handset for you.
+This worries us, and if you need a phone that you'll use all day long, then we fear that the Huawei P6 just won't be the handset for you.
 There's no way to swap out the battery either, so no back-up.

 We like the P6.
 It's got good looks, runs well and it feels well built.
 Yes, there are some really minor niggles, like that daft headphone cover/pin, among some more major issues such as the limited battery life - but we still rather like the phone when it's in full swing.